<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 Next Steps After Receiving Consent

 Most states license entities practicing professions such as medicine, dentistry or engineering.
 What makes New York State unusual is that the licensing process must be started by obtaining consent, prior to filing the documents with the Secretary of State.
-Like the other New York state oversight agencies we will cover in future posts, the Department of Education has many particular rules regarding the name and organizational structure of professional entities.
+The Department of Education has many particular rules regarding the name and organizational structure of professional entities.
 Requiring that consent be provided prior to filing the formation document ensures the entity will not have to make changes later to comply with these requirements.

 Before you submit, it’s important to pay close attention to all of the requirements.
-As approval currently takes a number of months, it is even more important to obtain the consent on the first submission.
+As approval currently takes 2 months or more, it is even more important to obtain the consent on the first submission.
 Carefully reviewing documents to ensure compliance with the rules can help ensure that happens.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.